-- Around 41,550 sole parent families will benefit financially by an average of \$65 per week, with a median gain of \$24 per week.
+- Approximately 41,550 sole parent families will receive on average \$65 per week of child support income, with a median increase of \$24 per week.
+Following the abatement of income-tested financial assistance, these families will gain overall by an average of \$47 per week, and a median gain of \$20 per week.
 Approximately 1,000 parents will see weekly gains of \$200 or more per week. - Around 4,000 sole parent families will see no immediate gain because the liable parent does not pay child support. - Around 50 sole parent families are expected to lose financially from child support passon due to a combination of factors.
 Around half of those families are expected to lose financially due to the loss of their main benefit and the Winter Energy Payment.
 The other families are expected to lose due to a combination of reductions in their Temporary Additional Support, Income-Related Rent Subsidy and Childcare Assistance, with most losses less than \$10 per week. - Around 5,200 families will see no immediate gain due to the child support payments abating their benefit payments.